Samantha Noble

-Samantha C. Noble (born 15 May 1984) is an Australian actress who has worked on television series and films.
+Samantha C. Noble (born 15 May 1984) is a retired Australian actress who has worked on television series and films.
 She is best known for her role as Jade/Amitiel in Gabriel, and has appeared in several films including See No Evil and Court of Lonely Royals.

 Biography

 Personal life

 Noble was born in Adelaide, South Australia.
-She is the oldest of two children.
-Her younger sibling is Dan Noble (an entrepreneur).
-Their parents are renowned actor John Noble and Penny Noble - who owns a Yoga school.
+She is the oldest of three children.
+Her siblings are Dan Noble (an entrepreneur) and Jess Noble (a consultant).
+Their parents are actor John Noble and Penny Noble – who owns a Yoga school.
 Noble attended Brigidine College Randwick, (Sydney).
 She completed her master's degree at Sydney University in 2004 and decided after graduation that she wanted to be an actress.
 In 2001, Noble graduated with a BA in drama, history and education from the Australian Catholic University and she has trained at NIDA, the Actors Studio in New York, the Stella Adler Institute in Los Angeles, Ivana Chubbick Studio, On Camera Connections and ATYP.
 She teaches acting at several film schools in Sydney and Los Angeles.
 She plays the piano, guitar and saxophone, and resides in Austin, Texas, with her two children.